isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 -  :isccmd:`lease6-write` - writes the IPv6 memfile lease database into a file.

+-  :isccmd::`sflq-pool4-create` - creates an IPv4 SFLQ pool in the lease back end.

+-  :isccmd::`sflq-pool6-create` - creates an IPv6 SFLQ pool in the lease back end.

+-  :isccmd::`sflq-pool4-get-all` - fetches all IPv4 SFLQ pools from the lease back end.

+-  :isccmd::`sflq-pool6-get-all` - fetches all IPv6 SFLQ pools from the lease back end.

+-  :isccmd::`sflq-pool4-get-by-subnet` - fetches all IPv4 SFLQ pools that belong to
+   a subnet from the lease back end.

+-  :isccmd::`sflq-pool6-get-by-subnet` - fetches all IPv6 SFLQ pools that belong to
+   a subnet from the lease back end.

+-  :isccmd::`sflq-pool4-get-by-range` - fetches all IPv4 SFLQ pools that overlap an
+   address range from the lease back end.

+-  :isccmd::`sflq-pool6-get-by-range` - fetches all IPv6 SFLQ pools that overlap an
+   address range from the lease back end.

+-  :isccmd::`sflq-pool4-del` - deletes an IPv4 SFLQ pool that matches an address
+   range from the lease back end.

+-  :isccmd::`sflq-pool6-del` - deletes an IPv6 SFLQ pool that matches an address
+   range from the lease back end.

 All commands use JSON syntax and can be issued either using the control channel (see :ref:`ctrl-channel`).